Bright Music (for Daniel Catán)

 Flute (doubling percussion), clarinet (doubling percussion), vibraphone, piano, 2 violins, viola (doubling percussion), and cello

 I studied composition with the incredible Mexican opera composer, Daniel Catán (1949-2011), for half a semester before he passed away suddenly.
 He was an incredible human being who, through his compositions, wanted to take as many people on a beautiful journey as he could, and he cared deeply for all of his students as both people and fellow composers.
 He was gracious, challenging, and often hilarious.
-This little piece for chamber ensemble was my way to grieve for this incredible artist and human being who taught me a lot about finding my own voice as a composer.
+This little piece for chamber ensemble was my way to grieve for this incredible artist and human being who taught me a lot about finding my own voice as a composer and left just when I was gaining the courage he was trying impart to me.

 The first movement, “Elegy,” combines a tune based on the letters of his name with a three-note motive that represents the phrase “Daniel Catán, always.”
 It rises to a climax that features a passage from his 1996 opera, Florencia en el Amazonas, that I caught a production of in Germany years before I got to study with him.
-The second movement, “Epilogue (Gratitude),” was my way to sort of watch Daniel disappear off into the distance with our gratitude for his life left behind.
+The second movement, “Epilogue (Gratitude),” was my way to sort-of watch Daniel disappear off into the distance with our gratitude for his life and incredible artistry left behind.
+I’ve since gone on to see that opera of his I saw produced for the first time at The Met for the first time (something I wish my mentor would have been able to enjoy himself).

 Gracias por todo, Señor Catán.
 Te echaremos de menos.